Comparative Rater

 - Multi-Carrier Quoting — The broader practice of obtaining quotes from multiple carriers for a single risk, which comparative raters automate

-- Browser Automation (Insurance) — The technology underlying many comparative raters, which programmatically fills out carrier portal forms to retrieve quotes
+- AI Web Agents (Insurance) — The technology underlying many comparative raters, which programmatically fills out carrier portal forms to retrieve quotes

 - Insurance Submission Process — The full workflow from gathering client data to receiving quotes, which comparative raters streamline at the carrier submission stage